Looks Are Deceiving

 • Hormonal imbalances in perimenopause leading to rapid bone density loss

-• Undiagnosed early menopause (natural or surgical)
+• Undiagnosed early menopause (natural or surgical) - that was me!

 Every woman deserves to know her baseline bone health.
 Waiting until age 50 in Canada or 65 in the US might be far too late.
-It certainly was for me.
+It certainly was for me!!

 Thank you for listening and being part of my first blog post.
 This was a very vulnerable post for me to share, but I want to bring awareness to all women to not only educate yourselves on the obvious menopausal symptoms, but the silent ones too!